Shikhrrr/DjangoDemo/README.md

 # Say App
-Say app is a social media platform that is used for microblogging built using Django framework.
+Say app is a social media platform that is used for microblogging that is built using Django framework.

 ## 🚀 Features